As my Dad says, I love life (especially in Winchester).

 He does however know about my abnormal Mars Bar fascination; perhap's its an Northern Irish thing.

-Both pregnancies were 42 weeks long, one ended in an emergency ceasarian and the other a 'baby elected' ceasarian.
-This, together with lifting, hanging over cots, pushing prams, chasing scooters, have all taken their toll on my 34 year old body which at times has felt pulled in every direction.
+I have had one natural birth and three ceasarian sections, one of which was an emergency section.
+Two children were born at 42 weeks.
+This, together with lifting, hanging over cots, pushing prams, chasing scooters, felt like they have all taken their toll on my body which at times has felt pulled in every direction.

 I've always enjoyed sports and fitness.